openbmc/phosphor-power/phosphor-power-sequencer/docs/multiple_chassis.md

 Restart settings.

 If a multiple chassis system that was powered on experiences a blackout in one chassis, that chassis loses all power.
-The system will be powered off and then powered on again without that chassis.
+The system may have hardware that resets the BMC, which will eventually result in the system being powered off and then powered on again without that chassis.
+If the system does not have that hardware, then an error will be logged but the system will remain running.
+That is to prevent a system shutdown when the input power indicator could be a faulty GPIO.

 See [Power Loss](power_loss.md) for more information.